knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 ```

 ???+ success "Verify"
-    Running the following command to list the triggers:
+    Running the following command to list the Triggers:
     ```bash
     kubectl get triggers
     ```
-    The trigger `log-trigger` should have `READY` status as `True`.
+    The Trigger `log-trigger` should have `READY` status as `True`.

     ```